 The SEND Code of Practice requires school's to have a qualified teacher designated as Special Educational Needs and Disabilities Co-ordinator (SENDCO).
-At Risby CEVC Primary School, the SENDCO is Mrs Sarah Ward and she works closely with our SEND Specialist, Mrs Trish Grenfell.
-Mrs Ward & Mrs Grenfell are our SEND Team.
+At Risby CEVC Primary School, the SENDCO is Mrs Soo Miller and she works closely with our SEND Specialist, Mrs Trish Grenfell.
+Mrs Miller & Mrs Grenfell are our SEND Team.

 Risby's personalised provision for children requiring additional learning support and those with special educational needs or disabilities.

 At Risby CEVC Primary School, we have high expectations for all our children and we aim to offer excellence and choice to all our children, whatever their ability or needs.
 We do this by working hard to remove any barriers to learning and participation and we do this, because we want all of our children to feel that they are a valued part of our community.
 The school provides a broad, rich and balanced curriculum for all children and, through appropriate curricular provision, we respect the fact that children:

 The Chris Quigley Essentials Curriculum is our starting point for planning and the class teacher is responsible for the progress of every child.
 Planning is expected to meet the specific needs of individuals and groups of children in each class and class teachers are required to identify pupils making less than expected progress, given their age and individual circumstances.
 This can be characterised by progress which is (but is not limited to):